Sicilian Vampire: Critical reception

 Vadim Rizov wrote a piece in Vanity Fair titled "How Did an Oscar-Nominated Legend End Up in This Painfully Amateurish Horror Film?"
 He attended the screening of Sicilian Vampire at the Big Apple Film Festival and gave it a scathing review, writing that, as in all D'Angelo films, "continuity errors, plot inconsistencies, and baffling incompetence reign supreme."

-Caan himself expressed both embarrassment of the film, and worry that his reputation in the industry could suffer after appearing in it, which he claimed was made necessary by his messy and expensive divorce.
+Soundtrack

-SoundtrackI Want to Live Forever is D'Angelo's eighth studio album, and the official soundtrack album for Sicilian Vampire.
+I Want to Live Forever is D'Angelo's eighth studio album, and the official soundtrack album for Sicilian Vampire.
 D'Angelo released the album after signing a deal with RED Distribution, a subsidiary of Sony Music Entertainment.